ryannaidji/Machine-Learning-Portfolio/SupervisedLearningAlgorithms/Chapter2_Regression_Linear_Modeling/01_DataFrames_and_Variables.md

 **Independent variables**, also known as **features**, **descriptors**, or **predictors**, are the input variables used to predict the target variable.
 These variables are denoted as $x_i$, where $i$ can be any integer representing different features.

+### Difference Between Descriptors and Predictors

+- **Descriptors**: These are the variables that describe the characteristics or attributes of the data.
+They provide detailed information about the input data but do not imply any prediction capability by themselves.

+- **Predictors**: These are the variables that are specifically used to predict the target variable.
+While all predictors are descriptors, not all descriptors are necessarily used as predictors.
+Predictors are chosen based on their relevance and correlation to the target variable.

 ## Dependent Variable (Target, $y$)

 The **dependent variable**, also known as the **target**, is the output variable that we aim to predict.
 This variable is denoted as $y$.

+In **supervised learning**, the dependent variable is **labeled**.
+This means that for each instance in the dataset, the value of $y$ is known.

+- If **$y$** is a **continuous value**, the problem is known as **regression**.
+- If **$y$** is a **discrete value**, the problem is known as **classification**.

 ## Example DataFrame with Pandas